scalastuff/scalaleafs/hello-world.md

 {% endhighlight %}
 <label>src/main/webapp/WEB-INF/web.xml</label>

 Now, the application can be run from the SBT command line.
+Make sure to [setup SBT](/setup-sbt.html).
 See also [Running and debugging](/running-debugging.html).

 {% highlight scala %}
 > container:start